How To Build Raised Beds

 What Is The Best Size For Raised Beds?

-Raised beds are all about easy gardening so choose a width that allows easy access to the middle of the garden bed from either of the sides.
+Raised beds are all about easy gardening, so choose a width that allows easy access to the middle of the garden bed from either of the sides.
 Around 3 or 4 feet is the optimal width for most gardeners.
-Try gardening from a fixed position and find your furthest comfortable reach across the bed, double this to get the idea width for you.
+Try gardening from a fixed position and find your furthest comfortable reach across the be; then double this to get the ideal width for you.

 What Material To Use

-Raised Beds can be constructed from all different kinds of materials, the most common ones are made from timber.
-The first question you should ask yourself is 'does it fit in with existing garden design?', nobody wants their vegetable garden to look out of place.
+The first question you should ask yourself is 'does it fit in with existing garden design?'.
+Nobody wants their vegetable garden to look out of place.
 Timber is the most popular material used because it has a natural look and fits in to most garden designs.
 The wood can be painted or stained to match existing garden furniture or fencing, but just make sure to use a water based paint or stain that is safe to use with food crops.

-Timber raised beds all have a approximate lifespan, our timber planters are pressure treated and will last approx 10 years but can last longer depending on local weather condotoons.
-Blocks, bricks, and concrete can be used to make a more permanent raised bed but timber boards are cheap, easy to construct and move and don't require foundations.
-Moulded plastic can also be used and is now available with a wood finish effect to mimic the standard timber version.
+Timber raised beds all have an approximate lifespan.
+Our timber planters are pressure treated and will last approx 10 years, but can last longer depending on local weather conditions.
+Blocks, bricks, and concrete can be used to make a more permanent raised bed but timber boards are cheap, easy to construct (and move) and don't require foundations.
+Moulded plastic can also be used, and is now available with a wood finish effect to mimic the standard timber version.

 Preparing The Ground For Raised Beds